-At December 31, 2021 and 2020, the Light Department reported a liability of \$1,984,171 and \$1,951,788, respectively, for its proportionate share of the net pension liability.
-The net pension liability was measured as of December 31, 2020 and 2019, and the total pension liability used to calculate the new pension liability was determined by an actuarial valuation as of January 1, 2020 and 2018, respectively.
+At December 31, 2022 and 2021, the Light Department reported a liability of \$2,054,936 and \$1,984,171, respectively, for its proportionate share of the net pension liability.
+The net pension liability was measured as of December 31, 2021 and 2020, and the total pension liability used to calculate the new pension liability was determined by an actuarial valuation as of January 1, 2020.
 The Town's proportion of the net pension liability was based on a projection of the Town's long-term share of contributions to the pension plan relative to the projected contributions of all participating member units.
-At the measured dates of December 31, 2020 and 2019, the Town's proportion was 0.61% and 0.60%, respectively.
-The Department's portion of the net pension liability was based on the percentage of the Department's contribution to the total Town's contribution as of the measured dates of December 31, 2020 and 2019, the Department's portion was 36.75% and 36.66%, respectively, of the Town's total contribution.
+At the measured dates of December 31, 2021 and 2020, the Town's proportion was 0.64% and 0.61%, respectively.
+The Department's portion of the net pension liability was based on the percentage of the Department's contribution to the total Town's contribution as of the measured dates of December 31, 2021 and 2020.
+At the measured dates of December 31, 2021 and 2020, the Department's portion was 38.24% and 36.75%, respectively, of the Town's total contribution.